 5. Get Some Exercise

 There’s no need to add hours of rigorous activity to your schedule.
 If you’re just getting into the exercise game, an e-bike might be just the boost you need.
-Even a short walk can get your blood moving and brain activated.
+Even a short walk of 30 minutes can get your blood moving, and your brain activated.
 Outdoor exercise is especially beneficial, as the sunshine and sights of nature do wonders for your brain and psyche.

 6. Try Meditating

-The complete opposite of exercise is doing nothing.
-Meditation isn’t sitting there idle—it’s an alternate way to try and regain your focus.
+Meditation isn’t sitting there idly by and doing nothing.
+It’s an alternate way to regain your focus and for you to be paying attention to the present.
 It involves a series of short steps to calm you down, increasing your attention span.

 Most forms of meditation require a calm atmosphere coupled with breathing exercises.
-The extra oxygen stimulates your brain, and the cadence of breaths helps you to relax and reclaim your mind.
+The extra oxygen stimulates your brain, and the cadence of breaths helps you to relax and reclaim your mind in the process.

 On a particularly difficult day, give meditation a try.
 Find a private place, turn on some calming sounds, and enjoy the peace your brain deserves.